 With a proper load flow model developed for the Keene 12.47 kV distribution, the load flow analysis could now be performed, beginning with an initial base case model for 2011.
 From a purely base case perspective (only looking at base case loading and voltage) and only scaling up the loads from year to year without making any other changes to the model, there are no load flow violations until the year 2017.
 At this point in time, it is projected that the first 6,300' of the W110 circuit from Keene Substation to the 110DX5 switch (477 ACSR) exceeds its normal rating.
-Without making any changes to the model and continuing to scale the loads, the next violation occurs in 2020 when TB3 at Keene Substation is projected to Also, in that same year, it is projected that the first 1,050' of the W2 circuit from Keene Substation (336 ACSR) exceeds its normal rating.
+Without making any changes to the model and continuing to scale the loads, the next violation occurs in 2020 when TB3 at Keene Substation is projected to exceed 95% of its 26 MVA TFRAT rating.
+Also, in that same year, it is projected that the first 1,050' of the W2 circuit from Keene Substation (336 ACSR) exceeds its normal rating.

 However, when also taking contingency analysis into account, the first load flow violation is actually expected to occur in 2014 upon contingent loss of either TB7 or TB12 at Keene Substation.
-Both scenarios simulate the loss of a
+Both scenarios simulate the loss of a 22.4 MVA transformer (TB7 or TB12) while the smaller 12.5 MVA parallel-connected transformer (TB23 or TB18 respectively) becomes overloaded.
 Both contingency scenarios also require five load block transfers in order to reduce the loading on TB23 or TB18 to within their respective TFRAT ratings.
 In order to limit the number of load block transfers to three in either of these contingency scenarios, load would need to be isolated.
 However, the accepted load isolation criteria utilized for 34.5 kV contingencies, as illustrated in procedure ED-3002, can't be employed for contingencies on the Keene 12.47 kV distribution because PSNH currently doesn't have a dedicated 115 kV to 12.47 kV mobile transformer.
 Therefore, no load isolation is acceptable for contingencies involving the Keene 12.47 kV distribution, which means 2014 is the first year where an area solution needs to be determined for the existing distribution.